atsoc1993/AF-Wallet-Watcher/README.md

 algorand_price = asset_1_reserves / asset_2_reserves
 ```

-Once the current price of Algo is obtained taking decimals into account, we can now loop through all officially labeled foundation address and fetch their balances, while simultaneously preparing a formatted tweet message:
+Once the current price of Algo is obtained taking decimals into account, we can now loop through all officially labeled foundation address' and fetch their balances, while simultaneously preparing a formatted tweet message:

 ```
   algorand_price = getAlgoPrice()